 What causes fatigue?

-This page has information about some of the causes of fatigue for people with pancreatic cancer, and how to manage these.
+Find out about some of the causes of fatigue for people with pancreatic cancer, and how to manage these.

 Fatigue may be caused by the pancreatic cancer or the symptoms of the cancer, or it may be a side effect of treatment.
-Fatigue is a very common symptom of cancer and is often called cancer-related fatigue.
-This page has information about these causes of fatigue, which include:

 The cancer

-The pancreas makes enzymes which help to break down your food.
-This is part of digestion.
-Your body then gets nutrients and energy from your food.
-Pancreatic cancer can affect digestion, which means that you don’t get the energy you need from your food.
+• The pancreas makes enzymes which help to digest your food.
+Pancreatic cancer can affect your digestion, which means that you don’t get the energy you need from your food.
+You may also feel less like eating.
 This can cause fatigue.
+Pancreatic enzyme replacement therapy (PERT) helps to manage these problems with digestion.

 Quotemarks Created with Sketch.